 This page is intended as a source of information and education for patients suspected of or having been diagnosed with a brain dural fistula.
-Please remember to read the “Disclaimer” section — none of this information may be used to diagnose or treat any disease.
+Please remember the “Disclaimer” — none of this information may be used to diagnose or treat any disease.
 This is for general information purposes only.

 Should you need more information, or if you are a patient wishing to make an appointment, you can write to me directly or call the office, both of which are listed in the “Contact Us” section.
 Our group at the NYU Langone Medical Center is one of the premier neurointerventional centers in the world.

 The word “fistula” means abnormal connection between two structures that are normally not connected.
 An arteriovenous fistula is therefore an abnormal connection between an artery and a vein.
 Any part of the body can have a fistula.
 Normally, the brain is surrounded by a special tough cover called “dura mater”, or simply dura.
 When a fistula forms between an artery and a vein within the dura, it is called Brain Dural Fistula, or Brain Dural Arteriovenous Fistula, or BDAVF, etc.